asmmhossain/port19/index.md

 ### Introduction

 - Graphs are a powerful way to present data and results in a concise manner.
-- A graph is more readily understandable than words and numbers.
+- Graphs are more readily understandable than words and numbers.
 - Good graphs are useful in examining data to get idea about the patterns that may exist.
 - Graphs can also aid in selecting correct statistical analysis.
 <br></br>